Sanghoi

 Sanghoi, is a village situated in Jhelum District of Punjab, Pakistan.
 It is part of Jhelum Tehsil, serving as the central hub for the Sanghoi union council.
-Comprising two localities—namely Sanghoi Khas and Malhu, it is located 12.99 kilometers southwest of Jhelum city and 60.64 kilometers northeast of Pind Dadan Khan.
+Comprising two localities—namely Sanghoi Khas and Malhu, it is located 13 km southwest of Jhelum city and 60.6 km northeast of Pind Dadan Khan.

 Etymology

 Sangh is derived from the Sanskrit word Sangha, signifying an association, society, a union, or an organization.
 Meanwhile, hoi in the Punjabi language translates to happened, suggesting that Sanghoi could signify a place where society happened or union happened.

 Additionally, there exists a subcaste with the same name under the Mahajan Pahari caste.
 Nevertheless, there are no residents in the village affiliated with that particular caste.

 Geography

 Sanghoi is situated in the central region of Jhelum Tehsil, adjacent to the border of Dina Tehsil.

 Landmarks

 Several structures from the pre-partition era in Sanghoi display elements of Hindu architecture, including a Sheran Wali Haveli, meaning lion mansion, and a temple.
 The temple is situated on the outskirts of the village, approximately 204 meters across Sanghoi Kas (a rainy water ravine) and 506.9 meters southwest from the village center, along the dirt path between Sanghoi and the neighboring village Toor.
 Although there are no longer any Hindu residents in the village, records of their fate during the partition are unavailable.